-In this R tutorial, you are going to learn how to add a column to a dataframe based on values in other columns.
-Specifically, you will learn to create a new column using the mutate() function from the package dplyr, along with some other useful functions.
+In this R tutorial, you will learn how to add a column to a dataframe based on values in other columns.
+Specifically, you will learn to create a new column using the mutate() function from the package dplyr and other useful functions.

-Finally, we are also going to have a look on how to add the column, based on values in other columns, at a specific place in the dataframe.
+Finally, we will also look at how to add the column, based on values in other columns, at a specific place in the dataframe.
 This will be done using the add_column() function from the Tibble package.

 It is worth noting, that both tibble and dplyr are part of the Tidyverse package.
 Apart from adding columns to a dataframe, you can use dplyr to remove columns, with the select() function, for example.